top of page

 Current unresolved issues.

-Our aims above highlight all the problem areas we have.
-However all these problem areas are in a sense driven by two underlying issues.
-The first is lack of resources, particularly money, with which to solve the issues we have.
+However the first point is that we need a lot of extra money to solve all our environmental issues.
 If we had unlimited financial resources, it would be a straightforward matter to resolve the problems we have.
-This is because solving these problems is largely an infrastructure problem, we need new and improved infrastructure to solve our environmental problems.
+This is because solving these problems is largely an infrastructure problem, we need new and improved green infrastructure to solve our environmental problems.
 Things such as wind and solar farms, huge energy storage facilities to balance the supply of unreliable green energy, new sewage systems to deal with human waste, and many equipment improvements to minimise pollution in all businesses, and homes.
-The total bill for changing the British economy to a carbon neutral system, mitigating all pollution we generate, and cleaning up the damage we have done, is huge, we guess it would be more than our GDP.
+The total bill for; changing the British economy to a carbon neutral system, mitigating all pollution we generate, and cleaning up the damage we have done, is large.

 The second underlying issue is population growth; we find it strange that it is the major and underlying driving force behind all environmental issues, but yet it is not highlighted by politicians and environmentalists.
 Population growth absolutely means more land for agriculture and infrastructure, more habitat loss, and more pollution.
-If we had one tenth of the world population we have today, living in exactly the same way we do now, we would have no serious environmental issues, the climate would not be significantly warming, there would be enough habitat for all species, and all our remaining pollution would be one tenth of what we have now.
+If we had one tenth of the world population we have today, living in exactly the same way we do now, we would have no serious environmental issues, the climate would not be significantly warming, there would be enough habitat for all species, and all our pollution would be one tenth of what we have now.

 It is a simple fact that if we continue to increase our population indefinitely, we will destroy every single peace of useable habitat we have on this planet, and cause the near total destruction of our ecosystem.
-This is true even in the case that we succeed in living in a way that is 100% carbon neutral, and non polluting, as it is a simple fact that more people means more habitat loss.
+This is true even in the case that we succeed in living in a way that is 100% carbon neutral, and non polluting, as it is a simple fact that more people require more space, which means more habitat loss.
 It is absolutely that simple, there is no way around this problem, it is the elephant in the room, and we have to face it.

 The lack of awareness of this simple fact causes fundamental misconceptions about environmental issues and how to solve them.
 Many people believe that the loss of jungles around the world is to do with logging and the demand for wood, growing palm oil, or other resources.
 This is not true, if the world population is stable, even if a logging company cuts down an area of jungle, they would move on and there would be no further use for the land, in which case it would return to jungle naturally, just as it has happened in many areas where secondary growth forests occur.
 Jungles are being permanently lost simply to make space for more agriculture to feed more people, and more infrastructure for them to live in.